ovh/docs/pages/platform/ai/deploy_tuto_08_fastapi_spam_classifier/guide.en-gb.md

 - A [user for AI Deploy](https://docs.ovh.com/gb/en/publiccloud/ai/users/);
 - [Docker](https://www.docker.com/get-started) installed on your local computer;
 - Some knowledge about building image and [Dockerfile](https://docs.docker.com/engine/reference/builder/);
-- You also should have followed the the tutorial [AI Notebooks - Tutorial - Build your spam classifier](https://docs.ovh.com/gb/en/publiccloud/ai/notebooks/tuto-spam-classifier/).
+- You also should have followed the tutorial [AI Notebooks - Tutorial - Build your spam classifier](https://docs.ovh.com/gb/en/publiccloud/ai/notebooks/tuto-spam-classifier/).
 Find the code on the [GitHub repository](https://github.com/ovh/ai-training-examples/blob/main/notebooks/natural-language-processing/text-classification/miniconda/spam-classifier/notebook-spam-classifier.ipynb).
 You will be able to understand the creation of the spam classification model.

 ## Instructions

 You are going to follow different steps to build your **FastAPI** app.

 - More information about FastAPI capabilities can be found [here](https://fastapi.tiangolo.com/).
-- Direct link to the full code can be found here [here](https://github.com/ovh/ai-training-examples/tree/main/apps/fastapi/spam-classifier-api).
+- Direct link to the full code can be found [here](https://github.com/ovh/ai-training-examples/tree/main/apps/fastapi/spam-classifier-api).

 Here we will mainly discuss how to write the `model.py` and `app.py` codes, the `requirements.txt` file and the `Dockerfile`.
 If you want to see the whole code, please refer to the [GitHub repository](https://github.com/ovh/ai-training-examples/tree/main/apps/fastapi/spam-classifier-api).